 Fruits and Vegetables

 Naturally, fresh fruits and vegetables are gluten-free.
 However, the processed ones may not be!
+These include certain ready smoothies, dried fruit, veggie chips and other processed food.
 So, you need to be careful to look at the label before buying any processed vegetable or food such as smoothie, dried fruit, etc.

 Also, frozen vegetables such as frozen potatoes can also contain gluten.
 Always read the label of any processed food you buy, especially if you are a person with celiac disease.